Las Vegas Alimony Lawyer

 Unlike child support, there is not a set formula or calculation for alimony.
 The process of awarding spousal support is more subjective, and the judge will order an award if spouses cannot agree.
 Spousal support can either be rehabilitative or permanent.
+Our Las Vegas alimony lawyers can help with this process.
 Rehabilitative support is awarded to give the lower-income spouse time to get the education or training they need to increase their earning potential.

 When awarding alimony, judges may consider: